-Course Name and Number Course Description Hours/Week Credits Prerequisite: Admission to the Radiography Program 10-526-194 Introduces radiography students to the principles and application of x-ray technology.
-Students analyze how x-rays are produced and determine the corrective actions necessary for common equipment malfunctions.
-3 hrs. lecture 3 Prerequisite: Admission to the Radiography Program or department approval 10-526-231 Introduces radiography students to imaging modalities with an emphasis in computed tomography and cross-sectional anatomy.
-2 hrs. lecture 2 Radiography Clinical 4 Prerequisite: Radiography Clinical 3 10-526-199 This fourth level clinical course prepares radiography students to perform radiologic procedures on patients.
+Course Name and Number Course Description Hours/Week Credits Imaging Equipment Operation Prerequisite: Admission to the Radiography Program 10-526-194 Introduces radiography students to the principles and application of x-ray technology.
+Students analyze how x- rays are produced and determine the corrective actions necessary for common equipment malfunctions.
+3 hrs. lecture 3 Imaging Modalities Prerequisite: Admission to the Radiography Program or department approval 10-526-231 Introduces radiography students to imaging modalities with an emphasis in computed tomography and cross- sectional anatomy.
+2 hrs. lecture 2

+Radiography Clinical 4 Prerequisite: Radiography Clinical 3 10-526-199 This fourth level clinical course prepares radiography students to perform radiologic procedures on patients.
 The student transitions from direct to indirect supervision as competency performance increases.
 Students apply radiation protection and standard precautions in the production of radiographic images in a health care setting while adhering to legal and ethical guidelines.
 Students are encouraged to demonstrate independent judgment in the performance of clinical competencies.
-24 hrs. clinical 4 Prerequisite: Admission to the Radiography Program or department approval 10-809-198 This introductory course in psychology is a survey of the multiple aspects of human behavior.
+24 hrs. clinical per week Total of 360 hours 4 Intro to Psychology Prerequisite: Admission to the Radiography Program or department approval 10-809-198 This introductory course in psychology is a survey of the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social and vocational settings.
-3 hrs. lecture 2 Total hours Fourth Semester 32 hrs./w reek 8 RAD Cre dits 3 Gen E d
+3 hrs. lecture 2 Total hours Fourth Semester 32 hrs./w 8 RAD Cre 3 Gen E dits